bezmoradi/tutorials/go/map.md

 goUseCases["devops"] = "Go is built to support both DevOps and SRE"
 ```

-Unlike slices that get three arguments, `make()` for maps only gets two argument; the first one defines the type and the second one defines the length.
+Unlike slices that get three arguments, `make()` for maps only gets two argument; the first one defines the type and the second one defines the length:

 ```go
 goUseCases := make(map[string]string, 4)